Latin America

 The Mexican Revolution was an armed conflict that began in 1910 as a result of popular discontent with the dictatorship of Porfirio Díaz.
 This would start a civil war that would forever change the social and political structure of all of Mexico.

-20 November Mexico: History and Mexican Culture
+20 November Mexico: History and Mexican Culture.

 Mexican Revolution Brief Context

-After the old dictator, Porfirio Díaz was reappointed as president of Mexico, which he had ruled since 1876, Francisco Madero, a large landowner, and supporter of a liberal and democratic evolution, called for a general insurrection on November 20, 1910.
+After the old dictator, Porfirio Díaz, was reappointed as president of Mexico, which he had ruled since 1876, Francisco Madero, a large landowner and supporter of a liberal and democratic evolution, called for a general insurrection on November 20, 1910.
 Thus inaugurating the Mexican Revolution.
-Then, after the departure of Díaz in May 1911, Madero was elected president of the Republic, but he came up against the nostalgic supporters of the old regime and, above all, the peasant revolts.

 Pancho Villa, 📷 by peopledispatch